Roger Gerwe, LISW

 Phone: (513) 624 6550

-I’ve spent most of my career working with struggling persons, couples and families, so I have real experience with a wide range of issues including substance abuse, marriage and family issues, anxiety, depression, abuse and trauma.
+I’ve spent most of my career helping struggling persons, couples and families.
+I have extensive experience with a wide range of problems including substance abuse, marriage and family issues, anxiety, depression, abuse and trauma.
 My approach to therapy is both person centered and solution focused.
 Together, we will make your counseling experience best fit your personal needs.
-We can meet weekly, bi-weekly or monthly, depending on your scheduled and level of need.
 We will set specific goals to ensure that you are making therapeutic gains in our work together.
 I’m genuine and have positive regard for you.
 I immediately work on building a solid relationship with you and helping you learn new and healthier solutions to your problems and concerns.
 Call me and let me assist you in a healthier, happier and more satisfactory life today.

 Bio